yosef916/Memory-Game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+# How to Play:

+1.Open the Index file.
+2.Press start button to start the game.
+3.Test your memory with this memory game by trying to remember 2 matching cards.
+4.When you match all cards you'll see how many moves you did, your rate, and the time you spent during your playing.